jinxiong827/MFO-by-matlab/README.md

 # MFO-by-matlab

-Multi-fan optimization framework by Matlab and ANSYS CFX
+Multi-fan optimization framework by Matlab and ANSYS CFX, "Rapid, concurrent and optimal method for the design of multi-fan using CFD and surrogate-assisted optimization"

 10 fans optimization is taken as example.